Short-Term Residential Treatment

 Embark Behavioral Health has three dedicated, premier short-term residential programs that serve families nationally.
 Learn about each one to find one that fits your needs.

 Why Choose Embark Behavioral Health?

-Embark Behavioral Health is proud to be a family of behavioral health programs that help teens and young adults overcome mental health and substance issues across the United States.
+Embark Behavioral Health is proud to be a family of behavioral health programs that help teens and young adults overcome mental health issues across the United States.
 Since 1995, we have been assisting families in reconnecting and finding healing.
 Our 25 years of experience means that we provide residential, academic and clinical care you can trust.

 Our programs take a unique approach to teenage and young adult mental health, realizing that each individual has their battle to fight, and therefore, each treatment method needs to be personal.
 We specialize in teen and family healing.
 It’s what we do, and we do it well.